 The final parameter estimates of the MTP model of isoniazid and rifampicin in monotherapy are shown in Table S1.
-In order to avoid the EFG parameter turning into the EFD parameter and the fact that the slope of isoniazid drug effect on the inhibition of F growth (FG ${\rm slope}$ ) was sensitive to different initial estimates, the FG ${\rm slope}$ was fixed to 0.016.
+In order to avoid the EFG parameter turning into the EFD parameter and the fact that the slope of isoniazid drug effect on the inhibition of F growth (FG{slope}) was sensitive to different initial estimates, the FG{slope} was fixed to 0.016.
 This value represents the slope that gives maximum inhibition of F growth at the highest isoniazid concentration (64 mg/L).
-Estimating FG ${\rm slope}$ always gave a value which was higher than 0.016.
+Estimating FG{slope} always gave value which is higher than 0.016.
 This is not scientifically plausible and indicates that this parameter turned into EFD.
 Moreover, fixing this parameter did not significantly change the estimation of other parameters.

-The final MTP model for isoniazid in monotherapy was able to capture the log-phase and stationary-phase data as well as the data that were below the LOQ as can be seen in the pcVPC (Figure 2).
-The exposure-response relationship of rifampicin monotherapy in vitro using the same strain and experimental setup has been described earlier using the MTP model.
+The final MTP model for isoniazid in monotherapy was able to capture the log- and stationary-phase data as well as the data that was below the LOQ as can be seen in the pcVPC (Figure 2).
+The exposure-response relationship of rifampicin monotherapy in vitro using the same strain and experimental set up has been described earlier using the MTP model.5

-In vitro exposure-response relationships of isoniazid and rifampicin in combination change of the slope or potency (EC ${50}$ ) in the isoniazid-rifampicin combination.
-Final parameter estimates for the MTP-GPDI model of isoniazid-rifampicin combination are shown in Table S1.
-The descriptions of the variables in Eqs.
-7-16 are available in Table 1.
-Eqs.
-7-9 describe how the number of each bacterial state changes over time after exposure to an isoniazid-rifampicin combination.
-Eqs.
-10-16 describe the functions of rifampicin and isoniazid drug effects in combination on inhibition of F growth (EFG ${RIF}$ , EFG ${INH}$ ; Eqs.
-10 and 11), killing of F state (EFD ${RIF}$ , EFD ${INH}$ ; Eqs.
-12 and 13), killing of S state (ESD ${RIF}$ , ESD ${INH}$ ; Eqs.
-14 and 15), and killing of S state (END ${RIF}$ , Eq.
-16) in relation with Eqs.
-7-9.
+In vitro exposure-response relationships of isoniazid and rifampicin in combination

+To assess the PD interaction after identification of the exposure-response relationship in monotherapy, the GPDI model was combined with the MTP model.
+PD interactions were evaluated as fractional change of the slope or potency (EC{50}) in the isoniazid-rifampicin combination.
+Final parameter estimates for the MTP-GPDI model of isoniazid-rifampicin combination are shown in

+Table S1.
+The descriptions of the variables in Equations 7-16 are available in Table 1.
+Equations 7-9 describe how the number of each bacterial state changes over time after exposure to an isoniazidrifampicin combination.
+Equations 10-16 describe the functions of rifampicin and isoniazid drug effects in combination on inhibition of F growth (EFG{RIF} , EFG{INH} ; Eq.
+10, 11), killing of F state (EFD{RIF}, EFD{INH}; Eq.
+12, 13), killing of S state (ESD{RIF}, ESD{INH}; Eq.
+14, 15) and killing of N state $(END{RIF}, Eq.
+16)$ in relation with Equations 7-9.